During the COVID-19 pandemic, Banafshe Law Firm, PC will remain open.

-If you’ve been injured in a truck accident, then it’s important that you seek immediate medical care, and — when you’re ready— that you consult an experienced Los Angeles truck accident attorney for guidance on how to proceed with your lawsuit.
+If you’ve been injured in a truck accident, then it’s important that you seek immediate medical care, and — when you’re ready— that you consult an experienced Los Angeles truck accident lawyer for guidance on how to proceed with your lawsuit.

 We routinely handle truck accident disputes and have capably litigated claims involving a variety of personal and commercial truck types, including:

-At Banafshe Law Firm, PC, our Los Angeles accident attorney team understands the many frustrations and challenges that plaintiffs encounter in the wake of a truck accident, from medical concerns to work-related issues, and more.
+At Banafshe Law Firm, PC, our Los Angeles truck accident team understands the many frustrations and challenges that plaintiffs encounter in the wake of a truck accident, from medical concerns to work-related issues, and more.
 Injured plaintiffs may find, for example, that they are being misled or otherwise manipulated in communications with their insurance company to undermine an insurance claim.
 We’re here to help.
 Our attorneys provide comprehensive representation so that clients can “rest easy” and focus on what’s important: their recovery.

 In rear-end accidents, it is easier for a Los Angeles accident attorney to prove liability than in most other collisions, as — unless you came to a sudden stop on a highway — the defendant most likely was not paying sufficient attention to the road, was traveling at a high speed or encountered a mechanical issue that led to the collision.